ifdefelse/ProgPOW/README.md

 }
 ```

 The inner loop uses FNV and KISS99 to generate a random sequence from the `prog_seed`.
 This random sequence determines which mix state is accessed and what random math is performed.

-Since the `prog_seed` changes relatively infrequently it is expected that `progPowLoop` will be pre-compiled while mining instead of interpreted on the fly.
+Since the `prog_seed` changes only once per `PROGPOW_PERIOD` (12.5 minutes) it is expected that `progPowLoop` will be evaluated on the CPU to generate source code for that period's sequence.
+The source code will be compiled on the CPU before running on the GPU.
+You can see an example sequence and generated source code in [kernel.cu](test/kernel.cu).

 ```cpp
 kiss99_t progPowInit(uint64_t prog_seed, int mix_seq_dst[PROGPOW_REGS], int mix_seq_src[PROGPOW_REGS])